MritunjayKumar07/Javascript-Practice/01_basic/01_README.md

   They are small in size and can be stored on the stack memory.
 Stack memory is a portion of the RAM where the CPU stores primitive data types, method calls, and local variables.

-- The difference between the primitive data type and the stack memory is subtle.
+- The difference between the primitive data type and the stack memory is `SUBTITLE`.
 Primitive data types are stored directly on the stack memory.
 When you create a variable and assign a value to it, the value is stored in the memory allocated for that variable.

 - For example, in JS, if you declare a number variable, const num = 10;,the value 10 is stored in the stack memory as a 32-bit integer.